Jman-Github/Universal-ReVanced-Manager/README.md

 - 🧼 **Plugin Cleanup**: You can uninstall downloader plugins directly from inside the manager via the download settings page.
 No manual cleanup needed

 ### 🎨 Appearance & Theming
-- 🎯 **Accent Color Picker**: Appearance settings include an accent color picker so you can choose a custom theme color.
-This is in addition to Material You theming and the pure black theme
+- 🎯 **Enhanced Themeing**: Appearance settings include an accent color picker, theme color picker, color HEX code support, presets, and a live preview widget so you can choose a custom theme color and customize the app to your liking
 - ⚫ **Monochrome App Icons**: Support for Android monochrome icons
-- 🎛️ **Theme Color Pickers**: Teme color pickers with a live preview, plus manual HEX input for both accent and theme colors
 - ↔️ **Better Long Names**: Long labels use horizontal swipe instead of auto-sliding or wrapping

 ### 🌐 Network & Updates